segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/flutter/index.md

 ### Identify
 The [Identify](/docs/connections/spec/identify/) method lets you tie a user to their actions and record traits about them.
 This includes a unique user ID and any optional traits you know about them like their email, name, address.
 The traits option can include any information you might want to tie to the user, but when using any of the [reserved user traits](/docs/connections/spec/identify/#traits), you should make sure to only use them for their intended meaning.
-All reserved traits are strongly typed by the ```UserTraits``` class.
-When you use traits not listsed as a reserved user trait, these go under the ```custom``` property.
+All reserved traits are strongly typed by the `UserTraits` class.
+When you use traits not listed as a reserved user trait, these go under the `custom` property.

 {% codeexample %}
 {% codeexampletab Method signature %}